cvoltz/aruba-doubles/README.md

 Here are some examples:

-		Scenario: Stubbing with exit code and stderr
+		Scenario: A double with stdout
-			Given a double of "kill_the_cat" with exit status 255 and stderr:
+			Given a double of "kill_the_cat" with stdout:
 				"""
-				ERROR: You don't even have a cat!
+				R.I.P.
 				"""
+			When I successfully run `kill_the_cat`
+			Then the stdout should contain "R.I.P."
-			When I run `my_fancy_new_script`
+			When I successfully run `kill_the_cat --gently`
-			Then ...
+			Then the stdout should contain "R.I.P."

-		Scenario: Mocking
+		Scenario: Double with
-			Given a double of "kill_the_cat --gently" with stdout:
+			Given a double of "kill_the_cat" with stdout:
 				"""
 				R.I.P.
 				"""
-			When I run `kill_the_cat`
-			Then the stdout should contain exactly:
+			And a double of "kill_the_cat --gently" with exit status 255 and stderr:
 				"""
+				ERROR: Unable to kill gently... with a chainsaw!
 				"""
+			When I run `kill_the_cat`
+			Then the stdout should contain "R.I.P."
+			And the stderr should be empty
+			When I run `kill_the_cat --gently`
+			Then the stdout should be empty
-			And the stderr should contain exactly:
+			And the stderr should contain "ERROR: Unable to kill gently... with a hammer!"
-				"""
-				expected: kill_the_cat --gently
-				     got: kill_the_cat
-				"""

 Take a peek at `features/*.feature` for further examples and at `lib/aruba-doubles/cucumber.rb` for all step definitions.